-A Levels at Northampton School for Boys
+A Levels/Level 3 BTEC at Northampton School for Boys

-The school expects that the majority of students will follow a course which consists of three full A Levels for two years.
+The school expects that the majority of students will follow a course which consists of three full A Levels or the Level 3 BTEC course for two years.
 There is the opportunity for exceptional applicants to study a fourth subject and if you would like to be considered for this offer you can indicate this on the application form.
 Please note that Further Mathematics counts as one subject and therefore you will need to pick two other subjects to complete your application.
 To study four subjects you will need to achieve minimum 7 or A grades in the relevant subject entry requirements for your A Level choices.

-In Year 13 we offer the opportunity for students to obtain additional qualifications such as the Extended Project Qualification.
-In Year 12 we offer Core Mathematics for those who achieve a grade 5 in GCSE Mathematics.
-This course lasts for two years and qualifies for UCAS points for University.
+In Year 12 we offer the opportunity for students to obtain additional qualifications such as the Extended Project Qualification or Core Mathematics for those who achieve a grade 5 in GCSE Mathematics.
+These courses qualify for UCAS points or discounted entry for University.